 Jennifer Lawrence tripped in the 2013 Oscars while walking up to receive her award for best actress and received a standing ovation.
 And she hadn’t even given her acceptance speech.

 Showing our emotions and vulnerabilities makes people admire us more, not less.
 If we hide who we really are we end up feeling more stressed, have a lower sense of wellbeing and are more likely to suffer from burnout.
 In any case who doesn’t prefer someone who appears real but happy, right?

 KEY TAKEAWAY - Don’t be afraid to show your vulnerable side.
 Instead of people thinking you’re weak, they’ll warm to you more.

-Whether you want to be democratic like a pirate, or show people your vulnerable side, keep your level of fun up & you’ll end up doing a lot better in life.
+Whether you want to be democratic or show people your vulnerable side, keep your level of fun up and you’ll end up doing a lot better in life.

 Posted 20th June 2018